-For the purposes of this section -
+For the purposes of this section :

-- (a) "company" means any body corporate and includes a Partnership firm or other association of individuals; and - (b) "director", in relation to a firm, means a partner in the firm. - 21.
-(1) Every offence punishable under this Act and the Scheme, shall be cognisable only by Chief Judicial Magistrate of the area concerned. - (2) Whenever any contravention authority to offence occurs, the Labour Officer shall or any person aggrieved may, in writing, complain to the Magistrate for trying the offences. - (3) Whenever the Labour Officer for reasons not excusable or for any other extraneous considerations, refuses or fails to complain such offences, the Board on a report from the aggrieved person shall also proceed against the Labour Officer in accordance with the Scheme.
+- (a) "company" means any body corporate and includes a partnership firm or other association of individuals; and - (b) "director", in relation to a firm, means a partner in the firm.

+21. Cognisance of offences :

+(1) Every offence punishable under this Act and the scheme shall be cognisable only by a Judicial Magistrate not lower in rank than a First Class Magistrate of the area concerned.

+(2) Whenever any contravention of the provisions of the Act and Scheme takes place, the Labour Officer of the Board or any person aggrieved by such contravention may in writing complain to the Magistrate for taking cognisance of the offence.

+(3) Whenever a Labour Officer without sufficient reason refuses or fails to make a complaint of such a contravention, the Board may, suo moto or on a report from the person aggreived, make a report to the Magistrate in writing to take cognisance of the offence.
+This will be without prejudice to such disciplinary action that the Board may cause to be initiated against the Labour Officer for his lapse.

-22. Power to make Rules:
+22. Power to make Rules :